tch25-cs/tylerhoel.github.io/index.md

 [Read more →](about.html)

 ## Projects

-- **Týr Fyre Marketing Project** – Firearm safety marketing brand built around strong social media content
-- **MicroNano Blockchain Concept** – A proof-of-work cryptocurrency inspired by antimatter as a high-value store of energy
+- **MicroNano Blockchain Concept**
+  A proof-of-work cryptocurrency inspired by antimatter as a high-value store of energy.
+Designed as a smaller-supply alternative to Bitcoin with a focus on scarcity and security.

+- **Týr Fyre Marketing Brand**
+  A firearms safety initiative built around digital marketing, branding, and community engagement.
+Developed Instagram content strategy, logo design, and growth framework.

+- **OSINT Threat Analysis**
+  Conducted open-source intelligence investigations to identify risks, map digital footprints, and highlight vulnerabilities that organizations must monitor.

+- **Governance & Compliance Framework**
+  Created mock policies and compliance mappings (NIST CSF, ISO 27001, SOC 2) to show how businesses can align operations with security standards.

+- **Risk Register Simulation**
+  Designed a sample enterprise risk register to track threats, likelihood, impact, and mitigation steps — demonstrating risk management in practice.

 [See more →](projects.html)